-US Presidential candidate Joe Biden was full of praise for Ireland during a visit to his ancestor’s homeland, and proudly paid homage to his Irish roots.
+US President Joe Biden was full of praise for Ireland during a 2016 visit to his ancestor’s homeland, and proudly paid homage to his Irish roots.

 In recognition of Biden’s Irish heritage, Ancestor Network pieced together his family tree, to discover just how Irish he is.

 Genealogist John Hamrock carried out the research and revealed that Biden is in fact five eighths Irish, with ten of his sixteen great-great grandparents been born on these shores.

 Hamrock said: “Biden’s family were labouring people, who came from fairly common stock.
 They were among a generation of Irish people who emigrated to America at the height of the Great Famine.”

 On his trip to Ireland Biden stated what his Irish heritage means a “great deal” to him.
 He had hoped to make the trip to the home of his ancestors with his son Beau, who died of cancer last year.

 Biden said: “My grandfather and grandmother Finnegan, all my mother’s brothers, and my father told us about the courage and commitment it took for our relatives to emigrate from Ireland – in the midst of tragedy to distant shores, where they didn’t know what awaited them.
 It took great courage.”

 Biden’s mother, Jean Finnegan was born to Ambrose Finnegan and Geraldine Blewitt.